live-codes/blog.livecodes.io/blog/2023-11-27-livecodes-for-education/index.md

 ## Get in Touch

-Are you a teacher who want to use LiveCodes for teaching?
-Are you a developer who want to build an online learning platform?
+Are you a teacher who wants to use LiveCodes for teaching?
+Are you a developer who wants to build an online learning platform?
 Please [get in touch](https://livecodes.io/docs/contact).
 We would love to help.

 If you have any questions or feature requests, please [submit an issue](https://github.com/live-codes/livecodes/issues) in the GitHub repo.